titoyudha/Vcommerce/README.md

-# Laravel 10 with inertia and Vue JS 3 - Ecommerce
+# Vcommerce an ecommerce platfornm build with Laravel And Vue.js
 ## Feature:
 - shipping with Raja Ongkir https://rajaongkir.com
 - Paymentgateway with Midtrans https://midtrans.com